mrhunsaker/Graph_Digitizer/docs/utilities.md

 ### _preferred_downloads_dir() -> String

-Return the user's Downloads directory where available, otherwise `tempdir()`.
+Return the user's Downloads directory when available (on Windows and Linux); otherwise fall back to `tempdir()`.

 - Used by safe save fallbacks to choose a reasonable output folder if a file chooser is unavailable.
+On Windows and Linux this will typically prefer the user's `Downloads` folder; when that is not present or writable the system temporary directory is used.

 ---